eclipse-openj9/openj9-docs/docs/xxcompactstrings.md

 Further details are available at [JEP 254: Compact Strings](https://openjdk.java.net/jeps/254).

-:fontawesome-solid-pencil-alt:{: .note aria-hidden="true"} **Note:** With OpenJ9, this option is supported on OpenJDK version 8 and later versions, whereas HotSpot supports it only from Java version 9.
+:fontawesome-solid-pencil:{: .note aria-hidden="true"} **Note:** With OpenJ9, this option is supported on OpenJDK version 8 and later versions, whereas HotSpot supports it only from Java version 9.

 ## Syntax